 The index threshold rule type runs an Elasticsearch query.
 It aggregates field values from documents, compares them to threshold values, and schedules actions to run when the thresholds are met.

-- This clause requires an index or data view and a time field that will be used for the time window.
+- Specify the indices to query and a time field that will be used for the time window.

-This clause specifies how the value to be compared to the threshold is calculated.
-The value is calculated by aggregating a numeric field a the time window.
+Specify how to calculate the value that is compared to the threshold.
+The value is calculated by aggregating a numeric field in a time window.
 The aggregation options are:

 max.
 When using

 countthe document count is used and an aggregation field is not necessary.

 - Specify whether the aggregation is applied over all documents or split into groups using a grouping field.
 If grouping is used, an alert will be created for each group when it exceeds the threshold.
 To limit the number of alerts on high cardinality fields, you must specify the number of groups to check against the threshold.
 Only the top groups are checked.

 This section defines a threshold value and a comparison operator (